Table of Contents

 Clone Mac Startup Disk to An External SSD

-Once the process gets finished, you can use the external SSD as a backup drive, use it as a bootable drive and use it to restore macOS in macOS Recovery mode.
+Once the process gets finished, all the macOS data, installed programs, settings and personal files are cloned to the external external SSD completely.
+You can use the external SSD as a backup drive, use it as a bootable drive and use it to restore macOS in macOS Recovery mode.

 Clone Mac Startup Disk to An External SSD